n7nightwing/pokemonTrivia/README.md

 Here's the Pokemon Trivia game!
 It's a fully developed app built using primarily Javascript with no additional libraries.
 Test your Pokemon trivia knowledge, and be scored on how good of a trainer you are!

+It's written in CSS/HTML, and has Javascript DOM manipulation changing the elements on the page.

 PS: It's responsive, so go ahead and give it a try on your phone, or tablet!

 ## Looking to the Future